mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | ---------------------------- | -------------------------------------------------------------------
 | num_sentences_returned       | The number of sentences returned by the call, up to sample_size
 | num_sentences_found          | The total number of sentences found by solr to match the query
-| sample_size_param            | the sample size passed into the call, or the default value
+| sample_size_param            | The sample size passed into the call, or the default value

 ### Example